 Pros & Cons of Living in Leipzig

-Summary: If you''re considering a move to Leipzig, this article discusses the pros and cons of living in Leipzig.
+Summary: If you're considering a move to Leipzig, this article discusses the pros and cons of living in Leipzig.

-Thinking about moving to Leipzig?
+Thinking about to Leipzig?
 Below we highlight some of the pros and cons of living in Leipzig.

 Cons of Living in Leipzig, Germany as a Digital Nomad